Category Archives: Medical Research/ Treatments

 Hydrogen infused water and saline have been studied in physical conditions and symptoms like muscle fatigue, periodontitis, pancreatitis, gingivitis, allergies, diabetes, cancer treatment side effects, bladder pain in Interstitial Cystitis, healing in severe burns, hypertension, brain injury, Parkinson’s, Mast Cell Activation, and all of these studies reported positive results.

-In studies on patients, mice, and elite athletes, the hydrogen rich water ingested orally, effects the body through the digestion process.
-There are benefits of inhaling hydrogen, and from IV saline, however it seems that during digestion there is a reaction to the hydrogen water which sets off a chain in the body, producing benefits.
+In studies on patients, mice, and elite athletes, the hydrogen rich water ingested orally, affects the body through the digestion process.
+Though there are advantages of inhaling hydrogen, and from IV saline, it seems that during digestion there is a reaction to the hydrogen water which sets off a chain in the body, producing added benefits.

-According to studies, the effects of hydrogen rich water to your health are progressive.
-The longer and more regularly you drink it, the more improvement it will show.
-The company, Hfactor, suggests to drink 2 waters each day, and always within 30 minutes of opening the package.
-I think of HFactor Water as a health supplement rather than just an energy drink.
+According to studies, the effects of hydrogen rich water are progressive.
+The longer and more regularly you drink it, the more improvement you’ll enjoy.
+The company, Hfactor, suggests drinking 2 waters each day, and always within 30 minutes of opening the package.

 My first impression was HFactor’s packaging looks pretty rad and reminded me of Capri Sun from back in the day.
-The special packaging is designed to keep the tiny little hydrogen molecules from escaping, but I wonder if there’s another benefit?
-If you have a child with Autism, Seizure disorder, or Diabetes, HFactor’s kid-friendly packaging and easy-to-sip-from straw might make this water more attractive to a child who might ordinarily only go for a sugary drink.
+The innovative packaging is designed to keep the tiny little hydrogen molecules from escaping (for all the nerds like me who needed to know).
+I wonder if there’s another benefit?
+If you have a child with an Autoimmune condition, Seizure disorder, or Diabetes, HFactor’s kid-friendly packaging and easy-to-sip-from straw might make this water more attractive to a child who would ordinarily only go for a boxed or canned (sweet) drink.

 HFactor tastes like water.
-Crisp water, with no aftertaste or carbonation (can you tell, I’m picky about water?).
+Crisp water, with no aftertaste or carbonation.
 Personally, since all I drink is water, I’m quite happy not to sip an artificial-tasting, sugary drink loaded with chemicals.
 Most beverages affect my blood sugar, but studies show that hydrogen infused water can actually help to control blood sugar.

 HFactor can be purchased at http://www.hfactorwater.com/